Stalker72742/UnrealDiscordRichPresence/README.md

 1. Go to https://discord.com/developers/applications
 2. Select your application (or create one)
 3. Navigate to "Discord Social SDK" in the sidebar
-4. Download the latest SDK release
+4. Download the latest Discord social SDK plugin release
-5. Extract the SDK to `Plugins/DiscordSocial/Source/ThirdParty/`
+5. Copy the plugin to your project's `Plugins` folder

 ### Plugin Setup
 1. Copy the plugin to your project's `Plugins` folder